AlexanderMatveev2908/next-portfolio/public/markdown/calc.md

-A full-featured calculator app inspired by the native iOS calculator.
-Built with precision and robust edge-case handling in mind — no crashes, no chaos, just clean math.
+Simulates an iOS-style calculator with safe chained operations, division-by-zero prevention, and smart input validation to handle edge cases like repeated operators or extra decimal points.

+This project was implemented as part of a guided full-stack learning path on [BeCoder](https://becoder.dev/en/app), a platform for improving software development skills through hands-on projects.
+All code, logic, and architecture were developed independently based on the provided specifications.

 ## 🚀 Features

-- ➕ **Chained Operations Support**
+- ➕ **Chained Operations**
-  Handles sequences like `2 + 3 × 4` with correct operator precedence and fluid input chaining.
+  Supports expressions like `5 + 3 × 2` with correct operator flow and safe evaluation.

-- 🚫 **Division by Zero Protection**
+- 🚫 **Division by Zero Prevention**
-  No infinite loops, no app crashes — just a friendly "can't divide by 0" instead.
+  Invalid operations are gracefully rejected.

 - 🧠 **Smart Input Validation**
+  Handles common edge cases:

-  - Prevents invalid sequences like `++`, `*/`, `..`
+  - Prevents repeated operators (`++`, `--`, `*/`, etc.)
-  - Disallows multiple decimal points in a number (`12.3.4` is rejected)
+  - Blocks multiple decimal points in a single number (`3.14.2` is rejected)
-  - Auto-corrects common input slip-ups

-- 💅 **Sleek iOS-Inspired UI**
+- 💅 **iOS-Inspired UI**
-  Clean interface modeled after the native iOS calculator for a familiar, buttery-smooth experience.
+  Minimalist design modeled after the native iOS calculator.

-- ⚡ **Responsive & Accessible**
-  Built mobile-first with responsive design and keyboard accessibility in mind.